Irritable Bowel Syndrome (IBS)

 Rifaximin (Xifaxan)

-Clinical Context: Rifaximin is a semisynthetic derivative of rifampin and acts by binding to the beta-subunit of bacterial DNA-dependent RNA polymerase, blocking one of the steps in transcription.
+Clinical Context: Rifaximin is a semi-synthetic derivative of rifampin and acts by binding to the beta-subunit of bacterial DNA-dependent RNA polymerase, blocking one of the steps in transcription.
 This results in inhibition of bacterial protein synthesis and consequently inhibits the growth of bacteria.
-The exact mechanism of action for IBS-D is not known, but it is thought to be related to changes in the bacterial content in the gastrointestinal tract and reduction of gas.
+The exact mechanism of action for IBS-D is not known, but it is thought to be related to changes in the microbiome of the gastrointestinal tract.
+Those with a positive lactulose breath test have particularly good response rates.
 It is indicated for IBS-D in adult men and women.

 Class Summary

-Antibiotics may play a role in the treatment of irritable bowel syndrome by preventing the overgrowth of intestinal bacteria.
+Antibiotics may play a role in the treatment of irritable bowel syndrome by modulating the gut's microbiome; the exact mechanism by which they work is under study.

 Methylcellulose (Citrucel)

-Clinical Context: This agent promotes bowel evacuation by forming a viscous liquid and promoting peristalsis.
+Clinical Context: Methylcellulose promotes bowel evacuation by forming a viscous liquid and promoting peristalsis.

 Psyllium (Metamucil, Fiberall, Reguloid, Konsyl)